xpmethod/torn-apart/docs/cheat_sheet.md

 Potential end date if all options on contract are exercised.

 **Column Q: Ordering period end date**
 Date after which no more orders on awards can be placed.
 This refers to awards made as "indefinite delivery contracts" (IDCs) or "blanket purchase agreements" (BPAs), where the specific quantities of goods or services during a fixed award period are variable and are "called" by the government when needed.

 ##Agency Data

+Agency data offers important insight on ICE operations and sub-offices supported by awards.

 **Column R: Awarding agency code**
-[code for agency granting award - these awards are all granted by Department of Homeland Security]
+Code for agency granting award.
+All awards for ICE are granted by the Department of Homeland Security.

 **Column S: Awarding agency name**
-[name of awarding agency - all granted by DHS]
+Name for agency granting award.
+All awards for ICE are granted by the Department of Homeland Security.

 **Column T: Awarding subagency code**
-[code for subagency within agency - these are all granted by US Immigration Enforcement]
+Code for subagency within agency granting award.
+The subagency for awards granted by ICE is ICE itself.

 **Column U: Awarding subagency name**
-[name of awarding subagency - all granted by ICE]
+Name for subagency within agency granting award.
+The subagency for awards granted by ICE is ICE itself.

 **Column V: Awarding office code**
-[code for office within subagency granting award]
+Code for office within ICE granting the award.

 **Column W: Awarding office name**
-[name of office within ICE granting award;
+Name of office within ICE granting the award.

 Categories:
-* Detention Compliance and Removals - office overseeing detention compliance & deportation
+* Detention Compliance and Removals: oversees detention compliance & deportation.
-* Detention Management - Laguna - office overseeing detention management
+* Detention Management - Laguna: oversees detention management.
-* Information Technology Division - office overseeing all tech needs related to ICE at the level of systems (individual mission support offices seem to still make individual purchase in relation to operations)
+* Information Technology Division: oversees tech needs related to ICE at the systems level.
+Individual Mission Support offices make additional technology purchases in relation to their operations.
-* Mission Support Dallas - management of critical functions for ICE (financial, acquisition, asset, and logistical management)
+* Mission Support Dallas - management of critical functions for ICE (financial, acquisition, asset, and logistical management).
-* Mission Support Orlando - management of critical functions for ICE (financial, acquisition, asset, and logistical management)
+* Mission Support Orlando - management of critical functions for ICE (financial, acquisition, asset, and logistical management).
-* Mission Support Washington - management of critical functions for ICE (financial, acquisition, asset, and logistical management)  ]
+* Mission Support Washington - management of critical functions for ICE (financial, acquisition, asset, and logistical management).

 **Column X: Funding Agency Code**
-[code for agency providing preponderance of funds for contract - here, all DHS]
+Code of agency providing the preponderance of funds for the award.
+For ICE awards, these are all Department of Homeland Security.

 **Column Y: Funding Agency Name**
-[name of agency providing preponderance of funds - here all DHS]
+Name of agency providing the preponderance of funds for the award.
+For ICE awards, these are all Department of Homeland Security.

 **Column Z: Funding Sub Agency Code**
-[code for subagency providing preponderance of funds - here all ICE]
+Code of subagency providing the preponderance of funds for the award.
+For ICE awards, these are all ICE itself.

 **Column AA: Funding Sub Agency Name**
-[name of subagency providing preponderance of funds - here all ICE]
+Name of subagency providing the preponderance of funds for the award.
+For ICE awards, these are all ICE itself.

 **Column AB: Funding Office Code**
-[code for suboffice of agency providing preponderance of funds w/in ICE]
+Code for sub-office within ICE providing the preponderance of funds for the award.

 **Column AC: Funding Office Name**
-[names of suboffice providing preponderance of funds w/in ICE; this is an additional level of refinement w/in ICE from which contracts are awarded;
+Name for sub-office within ICE providing the preponderance of funds for the award.

 Categories:
 * Acquisition Policy Oversight
-* CFO - Assurance Compliance (CFO = chief financial officer at ICE)
+* Chief Financial Officer (CFP) - Assurance Compliance
 * CFO - Office of Asset Management
-* CFO - Financial Management Burlington FC (Burlington, Massachusetts field office w/ jurisdiction over CT, ME, MA, NH, RI, VT)
+* CFO - Financial Management Burlington FO: Burlington, Massachusetts field office w/ jurisdiction over CT, ME, MA, NH, RI, VT
-* CFO - Financial Management Dallas FO (Dallas field office, jurisdiction: North TX & OK)
+* CFO - Financial Management Dallas FO: Dallas, Texas field office, jurisdiction - North TX & OK
 * CFO - Financial Management Headquarters
 * CFO - Budget
-* CIO - Immediate Office of the CIO
+* Chief Information Officer (CIO) - Immediate Office of the CIO
-* CIO - Architecture Division (technical architecture)
+* CIO - Architecture Division: Manages technical/information architecture
 * CIO - Business Resource Management
 * CIO - Chief Info Security Officer
 * CIO - Chief Technology Office
 * CIO - Operations Division
 * Detention Compliance and Removals
 * Detention Management - Laguna
-* DHS Investigations SAC Atlanta (SAC = Special Agent in Chart - a particular kind of field office responsible for the administration and management of all investigative and enforcement activities within the geographic boundaries of the office)
+* Department of Homeland Security (DHS) Investigations Special Agent-in-Charge (SAC) Atlanta: SAC is a particular kind of field office responsible for the administration and management of all investigative and enforcement activities within the geographic boundaries of the office.
 * DHS Investigations SAC Baltimore
 * DHS Investigations SAC Boston
 * DHS Investigations SAC Buffalo